"""This module implements *deep simplification* for Real Closed Fields by

 return _simpl_at_eq_ne(Eq, f)

-if definite is DEFINITE.NONE:
+if definite is DEFINITE.UNKNOWN:

 return None